 Julia says “Thank you for dropping by!

-Out now: A Shape on the Air
+A Shape on the Air

 Unlocking a love that lasts for lifetimes – and beyond: when Viv, a medievalist and lecturer, slips into 499 AD and into the body of Lady Vivianne, little does she realise that both their lives across the centuries will become intertwined as they fight for their dreams … and their lives.